Get All the Dirt

 Dig holes 4-5” deep and add a handful or two of compost to the soil you removed.
 Plant your irises so the bulb base is 3” to 4” below the soil line.
 Put the bulb in the hole with the pointed end facing up, fill the hole with soil, pat to eliminate air pockets, and water well to settle the soil around the bulb.
 While there won’t be any visible growth in the fall, the bulbs' roots will be growing and creating a network for absorbing nutrients and moisture.

-Dwarf iris look best grouped in clusters of about 6 per square foot.
+Because of their size, dwarf iris look best grouped, typically in clusters of about 6 per square foot.

-Dwarf irises need about 1” of water a week from rain, irrigation or a combination of the two.
+Dwarf irises need about one inch of water a week from rain, irrigation or a combination of the two.